ajmwagar/blog/content/post/systems_engineering.md

 That's it.
 4-stroke engine.
 Obviously, we're leaving out cooling, and lubrication in our model, but for simplicities sake, that's okay.

 When we talk about systems design in software.
-We often are trying to maximize the "throughput", or efficacy of resources (storage/compute/memory).
+We often are trying to maximize the "throughput", or the efficient use of resources (storage/compute/memory).

 Engines make power at the cost of fuel.
 Let's talk about the bottlenecks of this system.
 I already hinted at one, when we talk about a NA engine versus a turbo/super-charged one.